10up/ElasticPress/README.md

 * ```search```

     Searches for possible string matches on columns.
-Use of the * wildcard before and/or after the string will match on columns starting with*, *ending with, or *containing* the string you enter.
+NB: Use of the * wildcard before and/or after the string is not currently supported in ElasticPress.

 * ```search_fields```